Shaken: A Diagnosis on Trial

 First, I must make clear that child abuse is a real problem: People do punch, slam, shake, and throw their children, with devastating results.

 That said, more than a decade of research has convinced me that well-intentioned child-abuse experts working with a flawed model of a complex physiological condition are tearing apart benign families and sending innocent people to prison in unsettling numbers.

 The widely accepted model of SBS suffers from two misconceptions:

 - Timing of the symptoms.
 Classic thinking is that an assault violent enough to produce the symptoms of SBS would cause an immediate and dramatic change in the victim’s consciousness.
 Therefore, the adult caring for the child when the breathing problems and seizures begin is presumed to be guilty of assault.
 But time has provided documented cases of the symptoms’ emerging definitively only hours after the injury.
 See, for example, the letter below.

 - Specificity of the symptoms.
-Although doctors outside the child-abuse arena are now recognizing more and more medical conditions that can produce the same bleeding and swelling as SBS, the symptoms that define the condition can still result in conviction, even if the child shows no bruises, fractures, grip marks, or other signs of an assault.
+Although doctors outside the child-abuse arena are now recognizing more and more medical conditions that can produce the same bleeding and swelling as SBS, the symptoms that define the syndrome can still result in conviction, even if the child shows no bruises, grip marks, or other signs of an assault.

 If you’re eager for a detailed academic treatment of the subject from an authority with great credentials, see Professor Deborah Tuerkheimer’s first law-review article on the subject.
 For a quick summary, see her New York Times op ed piece from the fall of 2010.